Explicit kinematic equations for degree-4 rigid origami vertices, Euclidean and non-Euclidean: Applications

 \subsection{A non-Euclidean folding table}

 As described in \cite{Toptrans20,NEO20}, the folding mechanics of non-developable degree-4 vertices can be significantly different from developable vertices.
-In particular non-developable vertices cannot fold to a state where all the folding angles are zero, and, as we've previously seen, the configuration spaces for the two folding modes are disconnected.
-In the hyperbolic ($\sum \alpha_i > 2\pi$) case sometimes one of the folding modes generated by the Theorem~\ref{thm2} equations will result in the paper self-intersecting.
+In particular non-developable vertices cannot fold to a state where all the folding angles are zero, and therefore, as seen in Example~\ref{ex1} of Section~\ref{sec3}, the configuration spaces for the two folding modes are disconnected.
+In the hyperbolic case sometimes (but not always \footnote{Hyperbolic vertices may have non-intersecting states for both modes.
+An example can be seen in the hyperbolic bird's foot vertex Figure~\ref{fig2.5}(b), where the mode 2 versions shown are just the mode 1 cases with the Ms and Vs reversed.
+Whether or not self-intersections will happen within a folding mode depends on subtle differences between the sector and folding angles of the hyperbolic vertex.}) one of the folding modes generated by the Theorem~\ref{thm2} equations will result in the paper self-intersecting.
 Such cases can be leveraged in applications, since the self-intersections would make one of the folding modes impossible, guaranteeing a single way to fold the mechanism.
 These features are attractive in furniture and architecture designs that employ folding, where controllability (one degree of freedom) and consistency (one folding mode) are essential.

 An example is a folding table designed by author Foschi whose crease pattern is made of eight degree-4 hyperbolic vertices, all with sector angles $\alpha_1=\alpha_2=5\pi/8$, $\alpha_3=\pi/2$, and $\alpha_4=3\pi/4$.
 Such a vertex is shown in Figure~\ref{fig4.5}.
 Entering these into Equation~\eqref{confeq1} and simplifying reveals